Squirtle-Squad/FinalProject/README.md

 4. Upgrades and Powerups

-  -after completion of each level, you may enter the upgrade shop to enchance your hero's skill level -your score is used to buy general upgrades which are universal to each character.
+  -after completion of each level, you may enter the upgrade shop to enchance your hero's skill -your score is used to buy general upgrades which are universal to each character.

 Roles: